Create a free profile to get unlimited access to exclusive show news, updates, and more!

 What happened to Samantha Maroun’s sister?

-As Price explained to DA Baxter, Maroun’s emotional outburst was “not that simple,” because of a tragic loss in her past.
+As Price explained to DA Baxter, it's “not that simple” for Maroun to turn off her emotions in this case, due to a tragic loss in her past.

 “Her sister was beaten to death 12 years ago and police never arrested the killer either,” Price told a stunned Baxter.